-Dr Fleming joined the Communications, Media and Culture team in 2017.
-He was previously an Associate Professor of Film Philosophy at the University of Nottingham, serving on their China campus — which he joined as an Assistant Professor in 2010.
-Prior to this, he won a full scholarship at the University of St Andrews where he taught and worked towards his PhD (in Film-Philosophy).
-In a previous strata of life he was an international water polo goalkeeper.
+I joined the Communications, Media and Culture team in December 2017.
+I was previously an Associate Professor of Film Philosophy at the University of Nottingham, serving on their China campus.
+Before this, in 2006 I won one of the inaugural scholarships marking the opening of the University of St Andrews Film Studies department, where I taught and worked towards my PhD.
+This felt like quite an accomplishment for a lad who had attended what was referred to as 'the worst school in Scotland.'
+In a previous strata of life I was also an international water polo goalkeeper.

-Dr Fleming is currently the Film and Media Programme Director, CMC's Advisor of Studies, and a Senior Fellow of the HEA (Higher Education Academy).
-He is also the lead of the SGSAH (Scottish Graduate School for Arts and Humanities) Discipline + Catalyst.
-At Stirling he co-ordinates modules that include ‘Reading Film & Television,’ ‘Global Film as/and Philosophy’ and ‘East and Southeast Asian Cinemas.’
-He also offers guest lectures on modules such as 'Screening Science Fiction,' 'Key Feminist Thinkers,' and 'Small Nations on Screen.'
+I am the Film and Media Programme Director, CMC's Advisor of Studies, and a Senior Fellow of the HEA (Higher Education Academy).
+I also currently lead the SGSAH (Scottish Graduate School for Arts and Humanities) Discipline + Catalyst.
+At Stirling I co-ordinate modules that include ‘Reading Film & Television,’ ‘Global Film as/and Philosophy’ and ‘East and Southeast Asian Cinemas.’
+I presently offer guest lectures on modules such as 'Screening Science Fiction,' 'Key Feminist Thinkers,' and 'Small Nations on Screen.'

-Dr Fleming would welcome MRes and PhD applications that gravitate around Film-Philosophy (film and philosophy, philosophy of film, or film-as-philosophy) topics; including film and precarious/premediated futures, global cinemas and thought/ethics/event/time; science fiction cinema and (the limits of) thought; non-neurotypical thought and image; cinema and ecology/ecosophy; media and animal studies; screen media and the work of landmark thinkers.
-He would also consider novel projects engaging with digital cinema, experiential ‘4D’ (phenomenologies), materialist/physical philosophy, the Anthropocene/Chthulhucene and beyond.
+I would welcome MRes and PhD applications that gravitate around Film-Philosophy (film and philosophy, philosophy of film, or film-as-philosophy) topics; including film and animal studies; film and precarious/premediated futures; critical race theory and film; global cinemas and thought/ethics/event/time; science fiction cinema and (the limits of) thought; non-neurotypical thought and image; cinema and ecology/ecosophy; media and animal studies; screen media and the work of landmark thinkers.
+I would also consider novel projects engaging with digital cinema, experiential ‘4D’ (phenomenologies), materialist/physical philosophy, the Anthropocene/Chthulhucene and beyond.

 PhD Film Studies, University of St Andrews: 2005-2009 (Full Scholarship).